Mark Williams NBA Preview vs. the Wizards

 Wizards 2022-23 Defensive Insights

-- On the glass, the Wizards allowed 43 rebounds per game last season, 12th in the league in that category.
+- The Wizards were the seventh-ranked squad in the NBA in assists allowed per game last season, at 24.8.

-- Allowing an average of 24.8 assists last season, the Wizards were the seventh-ranked team in the league.

-- The Wizards conceded 12 made 3-pointers per game last year, ninth in the NBA in that category.
+- The Wizards allowed 12 made 3-pointers per game last year, ninth in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!